-Instructors have come to rely on the coverage, accuracy, and applicability of Business Law.
-To make sure that our text engages your students, solidifies their understanding of legal concepts, and provides the best teaching tools available, we now offer the following.
+Instructors have come to rely on the coverage, accuracy, and applicability of Business Law: The First Course.
+To make sure that this text engages your students, solidifies their understanding of legal concepts, and provides the best teaching tools available, I now offer the following.